ducky4life/ns-detag/README.md

 ## Toggle fast (defaults to I)

-Toggles between the fast.nationstates.net version of current pag
+Toggles between the fast.nationstates.net version of current page